Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 • The discount applies to most sailings, though it may not stack with all promotions

 If there’s a good chance you’ll sail with Disney again, this is one of the simplest ways to save.
-The Placeholder Offer can be booked onboard through Guest Services or the Navigator app.
+The Placeholder Offer can be booked onboard through Guest Services or in the Navigator app.

 Own Disney Stock and Get Onboard Credit